 Most Favored Nation Status

-Definition: Most Favored Nation status is when a country enjoys the best trade terms given by its trading partner.
+Most Favored Nation status is an economic position in which a country enjoys the best trade terms given by its trading partner.
 That means it receives the lowest tariffs, the fewest trade barriers, and the highest import quotas (or none at all).
 In other words, all Most Favored Nation trade partners must be treated equally.

 MFN status is critically important for smaller and developing countries for several reasons.
 It gives them access to the larger market.
 It lowers the cost of their exports since trade barriers are the lowest given.
 That makes their products more competitive.

 The country's industries have a chance to improve their products as they service this large market.
 Their companies will grow to meet increased demand.
 They receive the benefits of economies of scale.
 That, in turn, increases their exports and their country's economic growth.

 It also cuts down on red tape.
 Different tariffs and customs don't have to be calculated for each import since they are all the same.

 Best of all, it reduces the ill effects of trade protectionism.
 Even though domestic industries may not like to lose their protected status, they will become healthier and more competitive as a result.